Knitwear Manufacturing

 Pima and Tanguis Cotton

-One of the most valued fibres worldwide is the Pima Cotton, a variety that is grown along the northern coastal valleys of Peru where the ideal temperature and perfect atmospheric conditions produce a cotton of exceptional lustre and softness.
+One of the most valued fibres worldwide by custom knitwear manufacturers is the Pima Cotton, a variety that is grown along the northern coastal valleys of Peru where the ideal temperature and perfect atmospheric conditions produce a cotton of exceptional lustre and softness.

 Important brands such as Armani Exchange, Polo Ralph Lauren, Tommy Hilfiger, Guess, and Lacoste prefer to work with Peruvian Pima Cotton as it allows a very fine and even spinning.
 Due to its attributes, clothes that are light as well as highly durable and resistant to washing can be produced.
 Also, since it’s white, it’s easy to dye and obtain garments with a great diversity of shades.